-The best Valentine’s Day apps for a truly special day
+These 8 Valentine’s Day apps help you plan a very special day with your sweetie

 Book a last minute getaway with: Airbnb

-This is the perfect app for a last minute getaway.
+Airbnb is the perfect app for a last-minute getaway.
 You can book a home anywhere in the world.
 Options are divided into categories so you can search by price, neighborhood, amenities, and so on.
 It’s a great way to discover new and exciting places, and you’ll often get insider information from your host about where to visit.
+And as an added bonus, you can even take a VR tour of some Airbnb apartments before you make your reservation.

 Download now for:

-Book a romantic dinner with: OpenTable
+Make dinner reservations with: OpenTable

 This is a great app to use not only on Valentine’s Day, but throughout the year.
 Nothing says “I love you” like a nice romantic dinner at a great restaurant.
 You can search restaurants and book reservations, even if they’re last minute.
 There are special offers from some restaurants, and a feature called Dining Rewards Program, which is like a frequent-flyer program, but for eating out.
-You earn points when you make a reservation using the app, and you can redeem them for a Dining Rewards Gift, or an Amazon Gift Card.
+You earn points when you make a reservation using the app, and you can redeem them for a Dining Rewards Gift or an Amazon Gift Card.

 Download now for: